laspy/laspy/docs/installation.rst

 LAZ support
 ___________

-laspy does not support LAZ (.laz) file by itself but can use one of several optional dependencies to support compressed LAZ files.
+laspy does not support LAZ (.laz) file by itself but can use one of two optional dependencies to support compressed LAZ files.

 The 2 supported options are: